dilekyavuz/Google-app-engine/chat/README.md

 - [jinja2][6]

-You can reach the app at: https://cetintekin-209212.appspot.com/
+You can reach the cloud app at: https://cetintekin-209212.appspot.com/